Nuosis/nodeServer/README.md

 	if self hosted, set up launchctl
 	1) create com.clarity.webhook.plist at /library/launchdaemons/ (copy one from here)
 	2) load it
-	3) update ENV VARIABLES section to house all local variables needed
+	3) update ENV VARIABLES section to house all local variables needed (Add to plist created 5.1 if using launchctl)
 6) set up port forwarding
 7) set up SSL